hanabi/hanabi.github.io/misc/Deleted_Conventions.md

 ### The Speculation Layered Finesse

 * Similar to a *Layered Priority Finesse*, it is also possible to *Layered Speculation Finesse*.
-This is safe to do because if the *Speculation* fails, no lie will have occured, since the other player will write *Elimination Notes* on their entire hand.
+This is safe to do because if the *Speculation* fails, no lie will have occurred, since the other player will write *Elimination Notes* on their entire hand.
 * This convention was deleted with the rework to make *Priority* only apply to globally-known cards.

 ### The Speculation Elimination Finesse